LaboratoireMecaniqueLille/Braking_tribometer_command/doc/hardware.md

 ==============
 This motor is driven by an analog voltage (coming from the first Labjack).
 It can rotate at any speed between 10 and 4000 rpm).
-The gain for the command is 412rpm/V. The variator also returns the actual speed of the axle, with the same gain.
-It is driven in speed, so the variator has an internal corrector regulating the current for the motor.
+The gain for the command is 412rpm/V. The converter also returns the actual speed of the axle, with the same gain.
+It is driven in speed, so the converter has an internal corrector regulating the current for the motor.
 This allows for a simple inertia simulation by forcing the speed based on the readings of the torque-meter.
-It is computed by the program so intertia simulation loops at around 300 Hz.
+It is computed by the program so inertia simulation loops at around 300 Hz.

 The pad motor
 =============